 Applications from certain countries may take up to 60 days to process so you are advised to submit your application at the earliest opportunity.

-The exact documents which you need varies according to the embassy you apply to.
+The exact documents you need varies according to the embassy you apply to.
 The following documents are required for every country:

 - This must have two blank pages and be valid for at least three months after you intend to leave the Schengen area.